-Experimental vaccine offers improved protection for poultryFebruary 19th, 2013 by Richard Harth in Medical research /
+Experimental vaccine offers improved protection for poultryFebruary 19, 2013 by Richard Harth in Medicine & Health / Medical research

 Chickens are vulnerable to a range of infectious diseases similar to those found in humans.
 Fowl typhoid is a widespread and devastating illness, particularly in the developing world, where the birds are a vital source of income and nutrition.